 This character area comprises the countryside beyond the settlement area of South Leverton.
-There is no definitive boundary for South Leverton's urban area, therefore the character area boundary is defined by character area plan on page xx of this document.
+There is no definitive boundary for South Leverton's urban area, therefore the character area boundary is defined by the character area plan (Figure 15) on page 34 of this document.
 The character area is characterised by several farmsteads, farm houses and ancillary structures relating to agricultural uses.
 They are often accessed via a long driveway or buildings front directly onto the road.
 Surrounding the farms are a series of irregular shaped fields bounded by strong boundaries and drainage ditches.